NIRCam Detector Readout Patterns

 10107.4204.0214.7504.6526.1

-Numbers of saved and skipped frames (Nframes and Nskip) are shown in blue and red, respectively, as in Figure 2.
+Numbers of saved and skipped frames (Nframes and Nskip) are shown in green and red, respectively, as in Figure 2.

 The RAPID pattern is limited to 2 groups per integration when reading out the full detectors in both modules.
 This limit increases to 10 groups (shown in gray in Table 2) when using a single module (both full detectors or subarrays).
 A single group of BRIGHT2 (also in gray) is disallowed when reading out the full detectors in both modules.